-The institutional disciplinary procedures will provide a fair, prompt, and impartial process from investigation to final result.
-The investigation and any hearing will be conducted by those who receive annual training on issues related to VAWA crimes, how to conduct an investigation, and a hearing process that protects victim safety and promotes accountability.
+The institutional disciplinary procedures for students and employees regarding accusations of domestic violence, dating violence, sexual assault, and stalking will provide a fair, prompt, and impartial process from investigation to final result.
+The investigation and any hearing will be conducted by those who receive annual training on issues related to VAWA crimes, how to investigate, and a hearing process that protects victim safety and promotes accountability.
+Training will take place annually both in person (on campus) and virtually via Student Conduct Institute pre-recorded sessions or live sessions.